ucbi/uniform/guides/howtos/Setting up a Phoenix project.md

 end
 ```

-The Code Fences (comments like this: `# uniform:app:some_app`) will cause the
-code to be removed when ejecting a different app.
-The simple code transformer
-defined with `modify` changes
+With this modifier, the following code

 ```elixir
 scope "/some-app", SomeAppWeb do
 ```

-To
+Changes to

 ```elixir
 scope "/", SomeAppWeb do